sgryphon/iot-demo-build/aws-leshan/README-aws-leshan.md

 $leshanStack = aws cloudformation describe-stacks --stack-name Lwm2mDemoServerStack | ConvertFrom-Json
 $leshanInstance = aws ec2 describe-instances --instance-ids $leshanStack.Stacks[0].Outputs[0].OutputValue | ConvertFrom-Json
 $leshanInstance.Reservations[0].Instances.Ipv6Address
-java -jar ./leshan-client-demo.jar -n $id -i $id -p $key -u "coaps://[$($leshanInstance.Reservations[0].Instances.Ipv6Address)]:5684"
+java -jar ./leshan-client-demo.jar -n $id -i $id -p $key -u "coaps://[$($leshanInstance.Reservations.Instances.NetworkInterfaces.Ipv6Addresses.Ipv6Address[1])]:5684"
 ```

-In the web UI, you will be able to see the device connected, and the
+In the web UI, you will be able to see the device connected, with the client address and security indicator.
+From the device screen you can operate functions like reading values from the client.

 ### Troubleshooting